lrj689/tp/docs/UserGuide.md

 ### Clearing overdue entries: `eclear`

-Clears all entries that have dates before today's date.
+Clears all entries that are overdue.

 **Format**: `eclear`

 **Breakdown**:
 * Command word - `eclear`
+* An Entry is considered overdue if it has an end date and time that is before current date and time.

-Scenario: You still have entries from the past that you no longer need, and want to remove those outdated entries to not clutter the entry list.
+Scenario: You still have alot of entries from the past that you no longer need, and want to quickly remove those outdated entries to not clutter the entry list.

 ---